torbalansky/Meet-App/README.md

 - HTML
 - CSS

-The app is hosted on GitHub Pages and can be found [here](https://torbalansky.github.io/meet/).
+The app is hosted on GitHub Pages and can be found [here]

 ---